my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 #### 🔹 3.
 Argumenter mot (Cons / reasons against)

-- *På den annen / andre side …* → On the other hand …
+- *På den andre siden …* → On the other hand …

 - *Likevel finnes det ulemper …* → Nevertheless, there are disadvantages …